Coronavirus advice to doctoral students

 You can also find an archive of all emails sent to students from the University about Coronavirus, including a message from the Minister of State for Universities on accommodation, finals, finances and visas.

-Initial steps for returning to campus
+Updated guidance on returning to campus

 Whether you remain at the University or are working from a distance, it is crucial that you continue to liaise with your supervisory team.
 As face-to-face meetings are no longer possible, it is important to discuss as to how best to maintain contact.
 The University has encouraged us to use Microsoft Teams.